We offer you several ways to bid.

 Generally the day before an auction.
 Bruhns Auction staff will be available to answer all questions about lots in the auction.
 Exhibitions are free and open to the public.

 An important part of the authentication process, provenance establishes the chain of ownership back (if possible) to the date an item was created.
 Provenance can significantly impact the value of an object.

 Never formally disclosed, the reserve price is the confidential minimum price agreed upon between the consignor and Bruhns Auction.
 Reserves must be set at or below the low estimate, and if bidding ends before the reserve is reached, the property will not be sold.

 A commission paid by the consignor to Bruhns Auction is deducted from the hammer price.

 An expert in a specific field of collecting

 Many buyers prefer to bid via phone, using a representative who is present at the auction to relay bids to the auctioneer on their behalf.

-A detailed description and current value of property.
-Valuations Differ from auction estimates, are used for a variety of needs, including charitable contribution, collateral loans, estate taxes, estate planning and insurance.
+A detailed description and the current value of the property.
+Valuations Differ from auction estimates and are used for a variety of needs, including charitable contributions, collateral loans, estate taxes, estate planning, and insurance.